xmos/lib_sw_pll/doc/sw_pll.rst

 .............

-The SDM based DCO provides a fixed number (9 in this case) of frequency steps which are jumped between at a high rate (eg. 1MHz) but requires a dedicated logical core to run the SDM and update the PLL fractional register.
+The SDM based DCO provides a fixed number (9 in this case) of frequency steps which are jumped between at a high rate (eg. 1 MHz) but requires a dedicated logical core to run the SDM and update the PLL fractional register.
+The SDM is third order.

 It typically provides better audio quality by pushing the noise floor up into the inaudible part of the spectrum.
-A fixed set of SDM coefficients and loop filters are provided which have been hand tuned to provide either 25.576MHz or 22.5792MHz clocks suitable for HiFi systems
+A fixed set of SDM coefficients and loop filters are provided which have been hand tuned to provide either 24.576 MHz or 22.5792 MHz clocks suitable for HiFi systems

 .. figure:: ./images/sdm_pll.png
    :width: 100%